ACHIYANT/Sudoku-solver/README.md

 	Firstly, you have to install command line tools on Mac OS for successfully run C programs.

-	To download XCode command lines tools clink on this hyperlink XCode command line tools and Login with your Apple Id.
+	To download XCode command lines tools go to app store in mac and download XCode command line tools by Login with your Apple Id.

 	Now user have to firstly copy the program given in this project repository as “sudoku.c”.